ThisDavehead/CPSC5590/README.md

 # CPSC5590
-Simple Assignments from Deep Learning for NLP course in Spring 2020.
+Simple Assignments from Deep Learning for Natural Language Processing course in Spring 2020.